Archaeology-ABM/NASSA-hub/_posts/2021-11-08-NassaLaunch_post.md

 ---
-title: "NAS²A launch"
+title: "NASSA launch"
 date: 2020-01-01
 description: "To complexity...
 And beyond!"
 ---
-# NAS²A Launch
+# NASSA Launch
 The Flemish Fund for Scientific Research (FWO) has granted the Network for Agent-Based Modelling in Socio-Ecological Systems and Archaeology - NASSA or NAS²A for short - five years' worth of funding.
 What on earth (or in space?) will the network strive for?
 From the personal website of Assistant Professor Dries Daems:<br>